stanford-centaur/smt-switch/README.md

 # Solvers
 To setup and install different solvers, first run the `./contrib/setup-<solver>.sh` script which builds position-independent static libraries in the `<solver>` directory.
 Then you can configure your `cmake` build with the `configure.sh` script.
 Enable a solver with `./configure.sh --<solver>`.
 By default only `libsmt-switch.so` is built without any solvers.

 Once you've configured the build system, simply enter the build directory (`./build` by default) and run `make`.
 Each solver you add produces a `libsmt-switch-<solver>.so` shared object file.
-Running `make install` installs these libraries and the public header files into the configured prefix (`/usr/local`) by default.
+Running `make install` installs these libraries and the public header files into the configured prefix (`/usr/local` by default).
 Note that the header files are put in a directory, e.g. `/usr/local/include/smt-switch`.

 ## Custom Solver Location
 If you'd like to try your own version of a solver, you can use the `configure.sh` script to point to your custom location with `--<solver>-home`.
 You will need to build static libraries (.a) and have them be accessible in the standard location for that solver.
 For example, you would point to a custom location of CVC4 like so:
 `./configure.sh --prefix=<your desired install location> --cvc4-home ./custom-cvc4`

-where `./custom-cvc4/build/src/libcvc4.a` and `./custom-cvc4/build/src/parser/libcvc4parser.a` already exist. `build` is the default build directory for `CVC4`, and thus that's where the `smt-switch` Makefiles look.
+where `./custom-cvc4/build/src/libcvc4.a` and `./custom-cvc4/build/src/parser/libcvc4parser.a` already exist. `build` is the default build directory for `CVC4`, and thus that's where `cmake` is configured to look.

 # Building Tests
  You can build tests with `make test` from the build directory.
 After you have a full installation, you can build the tests yourself by updating the includes to include the `smt-switch` directory.
 For example: `#include "cvc4_factory.h"` -> `#include "smt-switch/cvc4_factory.h"`.